General Information

 Formwork and reinforcement of an RC bench

-The bench top has a depth of about 10 cm, a width of about 50 cm, and a length of about 370 cm; it is made of reinforced concrete and has three legs (labeled with 1 to 3).
-All legs are made of autoclaved concrete (AC) blocks; the end legs 1 and 3 are also made of concrete, which is poured into the space between the AC blocks and the RC columns.
-The reinforcement consists of longitudinal and transverse rebars with 90-degree bent ends (bottom reinforcement only).
+The bench consists of three legs (1 to 3) and a seat.
+The end legs (1 and 3) are made of autoclaved aerated concrete (AAC) blocks and concrete, which is poured into the space between the AAC blocks and the RC columns; the central leg (2) is made of AAC blocks.
+The seat reinforcement consists of longitudinal and transverse rebars with 90-degree bent ends (bottom reinforcement only).
 The longitudinal rebars are placed directly (without cover) over the formwork panels and have a bigger diameter and a shorter spacing than the transverse rebars, which are placed directly over the longitudinal ones.
-Figure 3 shows a detailed view of an end leg region.
+Figure 3 shows an end leg region.

 End leg.